Female candidates challenge electability question in debates

 “Over the past two nights, women won each debate and showed that this race is not over,” said Stephanie Schriock, president of Emily’s List, the largest national organization devoted to electing women.
 “They were great debaters, compelling storytellers and effective at making their case and getting in the fight when they had a point to make.”

 Of course, winning one debate is far different than winning the nomination or the general election.
-Hillary Clinton, for example, dominated most of her debate showdowns throughout the 2016 campaign, including her three faceoffs with Donald Trump, but still lost the election.

-For some Democrats, Clinton’s loss was a searing experience that has prompted questions about whether the country is ready to elect a female president — or whether the party should even risk testing that proposition in next year’s high-stakes election.
+For some Democrats, Hillary Clinton’s loss to Donald Trump was a searing experience that has prompted questions about whether the country is ready to elect a female president — or whether the party should even risk testing that proposition in next year’s high-stakes election.

 In her two White House campaigns, Clinton was always the only woman on the debate stage.
 This time around, the female candidates had company — a history-making three women on stage each night.
 On Wednesday, Warren was joined by Minnesota Sen. Amy Klobuchar and Rep. Tulsi Gabbard of Hawaii.
 On Thursday, Harris debated alongside Sen. Kirsten Gillibrand of New York and the author Marianne Williamson.
 The debate’s moderators also included two women, NBC News’ Rachel Maddow and Savannah Guthrie.